G34hWeatherSpotter/Weather-alerts/README.md

+(notice: all of the current changes that arent from github bot are final till offical start of severe weather season with a few bug fixes.)

 # Weather Alerts

 This repository contains the code for Weather Alerts, a project designed to provide timely and accurate weather notifications.
 The project is primarily written in Python with supplementary HTML for web components.